haacked/haacked.com/_posts/2014/2014-05-10-github-pages-tricks.markdown

 If you want to understand how this works, I set up a minimal [GitHub Pages Demo repository here](https://github.com/Haacked/gh-pages-demo).
 It includes a bare minimum Jekyll site with a page that shows how to display GitHub metadata.
 The goal of this page is to help you get started with your own content.

 You can visit the [actual rendered page here](https://haacked.github.io/gh-pages-demo/).
-It's pretty butt ugly right now.
-Why not help make it pretty and get your name on the page?!
+It uses one of the built-in GitHub Pages themes by externally referencing it.
+That keeps all that theme code out of my repository.
+Nice!

 The [Repository metadata on GitHub Pages](https://help.github.com/articles/repository-metadata-on-github-pages) page provides more information about what GitHub metadata is available to your blog.